👉 Capacity available in OT, Physio, EP, and Speech Path for Aged Care & NDIS clients

 6. Home Modifications (HM): Ranging from grab rails, handrails and ramps to full bathroom modification, they must be clinically justified and aim to improve function, safety or independence.

-AT-HM List
+Full AT-HM List from the department

 Sourcing Assistive Technology (AT)